Father Yod: Legacy

-In 2006, two Source Family members, Isis Aquarian and Electricity Aquarian, wrote the history of the religious group.
-A revised version of the book entitled The Source: The Untold Story of Father Yod, Ya Ho Wa 13 and The Source Family was released in 2007 by Process Media, and included a CD with live Ya Ho Wa 13 performances, radio interviews, and Family recordings.
-The Source Foundation was set up at www.yahowha.org and released lost family music through Drag City Records, Fathers Morning Meditation Tapes through Global Recording Artist, a comic book, and The Source Family in 2012, co-directed by Jodi Wille and Maria Demopoulous.
+In 2006, two Source Family members, Isis Aquarian and Electricity Aquarian, wrote a history of the group.
+A revised version of the book, entitled The Source: The Untold Story of Father Yod, Ya Ho Wa 13 and The Source Family, was released in 2007 by Process Media, and included a CD with live Ya Ho Wa 13 performances, radio interviews, and Family recordings.
+The Source Foundation was set up and released lost family music through Drag City, "Fathers Morning Meditation Tapes" through Global Recording Artist, a comic book, and the 2012 documentary The Source Family, co-directed by Jodi Wille and Maria Demopoulous.

-Sean Ono Lennon credited the Source Family with inspiring the look and attitude portrayed in the video for his 2013 song "Animals".
-The experimental sound collage program Over the Edge, hosted by members of Negativland, presented a Source Family retrospective in the second half of the program on the night of June 30, 2017.
+Sean Lennon credited the Source Family with inspiring the look and attitude portrayed in the video for his 2013 song "Animals".
+The KPFA radio show Over the Edge, hosted by members of the band Negativland, presented a Source Family retrospective on June 30, 2017.

 The Source Restaurant is featured in Woody Allen's 1977 film Annie Hall.
-In the film, Alvy Singer (played by Allen) orders "alfalfa sprouts" and "a plate of mashed yeast".